 The regiment suffered heavy casualties.

-The survivors of the regiment were captured, including Major Boyd.
+Almost all the survivors of the regiment were captured, including Major Boyd.

-the regiment surrendered 1 officer and 29 men who had eluded capture at Sayler’s Creek
+The regiment surrendered 1 officer and 29 men who had eluded capture at Sayler’s Creek